projectsphere/sphere/README.md

 ## This project runs my libaries.
- - **Palworld API Wrapper** - A python library that acts as a wrapper for the Palworld server REST API.
+ - **Palworld API** - A python library that acts as a wrapper for the Palworld server REST API.
  - **GameRCON** - An asynchronous RCON library designed to handle multiple RCON tasks across numerous servers.